sahib/rmlint/docs/rmlint.1.rst

 :``-U --write-unfinished``:

-    Include files in output that have not been hashed fully, i.e. files that do not appear to have a duplicate.
+    Include files in the output that have not been hashed fully, i.e. files that do not appear to have a duplicate.
 Note that this will not include all files that ``rmlint`` traversed, but only the files that were chosen to be hashed.